Frequently Asked Questions

 Will I receive credit for summer programs?

 No—and you don't get grades, either.
 Students learn more in an environment where there are no pressures; they learn because they are interested.
-At the student's request, faculty will complete an evaluation for each student.

 Do we have homework?